nickjalbert/reading/PAPERS.md

 * TODO - Autoencoders
 * TODO - AIXI model

+**THOUGHTS:** This reads a lot like a white paper.
+We would be interested in more details of their evaluation.
+Still intriguing, and harmonizes with a lot of what is coming out of the neuroscience world (e.g see Clark's Surfing Uncertainty), esp. because we found them because they were getting interesting results training and running on a Raspberry Pi.

 ## [Neural Networks are Surprisingly Modular](https://arxiv.org/abs/2003.04881)
 ### Daniel Filan, Shlomi Hod, Cody Wild, Andrew Critch, Stuart Russell